tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Rails is handy and comes with a bunch of generators to spit out boilerplate code
   * You can even create your own generators
+  * Worth mentioning, you don't need them, they're just for convenience

-* We can run the model generator, specifying the model to be called `TaskGroup`
+* We'll run the model generator, specifying the model will be called `TaskGroup`

-* Optionally, we can also use this syntax of `property_name:type` to generate more code for us
+* We can add more arguments using this `property_name:type` format to save us some typing
   * So here we have one property called `title` that will be a `string`
-* There's a bunch of types you can use
-  * However you're a little limited by what database you use
+  * There's a bunch of types you can use, however you're slightly limited by the database you're using

-* I also added the flag `--skip-fixture` because we don't want to use fixtures
+* I also added the flag `--skip-fixture`
-* Fixtures are basically YAML representation of your database, that get loaded to the test database so you don't need to have as much setup code in your tests
+  * Fixtures are basically YAML representation of your database, that get loaded to the test database to reduce the amount of test setup
-* In theory this is good, but in practice fixtures are messy and annoying
+  * In theory this is good, but in practice fixtures get messy really fast
     * I'll be showing a better alternative later on
 <!-- TODO: make a slide for this -->
 * After running this command a few files will be created.
 * A database migration to create the table
 * The ruby class for the model
 * A test file for the class

-* It's also worth pointing out that the generators are just for convenience, you don't need to use them

 ---